riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-codes.md

 ### Allocating a fresh code

+Error codes are stored in `compiler/rustc_error_codes`.

-If you want to create a new error, you first need to find the next available code.
-This is a bit tricky since the codes are defined in various crates.
-To do it, run this obscure command:
+To create a new error, you first need to find the next available code.
+You can find it with `tidy`:

 ```
-./x.py test --stage 0 tidy
+./x.py test tidy
 ```

 This will invoke the tidy script, which generally checks that your code obeys